NVIDIA A100 vs. RTX 4090: Which GPU Offers Better Value for Fine-Tuning?

 When to choose each GPU

 Ready to see how much larger a model you can fine-tune with an A100?
-Spin up a GPU in 60 seconds and get $20 of free credit at www.thundercompute.com.
+Spin up a GPU in 60 seconds in VSCode at www.thundercompute.com.
 No commitments—just cheap, on-demand horsepower for your next experiment.

 Still choosing?
 Test-drive an A100 today and keep your experiments flowing—without melting your credit card.